mendoj0905/juju-wedding-nodejs-api/README.md

 # Wedding Guest Api Nodejs

-Simple CRUD REST api to manage wedding guest and check website password for our [website](https://jujubaewedding.com) using GatsbyJS framework - [repo](https://github.com/mendoj0905/juju-wedding-website).
-Using MongoDB, Express, and NodeJS.
+Simple CRUD REST api to manage wedding guest and check website password.
+This for our [wedding website](https://jujubaewedding.com) using GatsbyJS framework - [repo](https://github.com/mendoj0905/juju-wedding-website).
+Technology I'm using are MongoDB, Express, and NodeJS.

 ## Setup